tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Microsoft IIS AppCmd

 The IIS-AppCmd plugin is an automation based plugin.
 It is used during the deployment to automate configuration changes to IIS versions 7 – 8.
 Microsoft’s IIS 7 is packaged with Windows Server 2008.
-Microsoft’s IIS 7.5 is packaged with
+Microsoft’s IIS 7.5 is packaged with Windows Server 2008r2.
+Microsoft’s IIS 8 is packaged with Windows Server 2010.

 ---